BioKIC/symbiota-docs/content/portal_manager/determinations/_index.en.md

 ---
 title: "Importing Determinations"
 date: 2023-10-31
-lastmod: 2023-11-01
+lastmod: 2024-06-06
 authors: ["Lindsay Walker"]
 editors: ["Katie Pearson"]
-weight: 150
+weight: 40
 keywords: ["data upload","data import","determinations", "annotations"]
 ---

 {{< notice info >}}
   This page provides instructions for bulk uploading specimen determinations/annotations and associating them with their respective specimen records.
 For instructions for adding individual determinations or the batch annotation tool, see [this page](https://biokic.github.io/symbiota-docs/editor/edit/annotations/).
+This tool can only be accessed by a superadministrator.
 {{</ notice >}}

 {{< notice tip >}}
   **If you are new to using this tool**, try importing only a few new determinations to familiarize yourself with how the tool behaves before ingesting a large batch.
 For instance, **this tool cannot be used to overwrite existing determinations**; it can only be used to add new determinations to one or more occurrence records.
-Contact the Symbiota Support Hub or your Portal Manager if you need assistance deleting or replacing determinations.
  {{</ notice >}}

   | ![Single Determination History Form](/symbiota-docs/images/determinationhistoryform.png) |